brownv7/TechZen-ecommerence-Analysis/README.md

 # Optimizing TechZen: A Data-Driven Approach.
 Project Objectives:

-TechZen, a global e-commerce leader that specializes in curating the latest consumer electronics and accessories.
+TechZen, a global e-commerce leader founded in 2018, that specializes in curating the latest consumer electronics and accessories.
 With a vast trove of sales, marketing, operational, product, and loyalty data, TechZen is now unlocking valuable insights to fuel its growth.
 This comprehensive analysis will provide actionable recommendations on:

 *	Sales Trends: Analyzing revenue, orders, and average order value to identify sales patterns and opportunities.